 Barton is a member of the company’s senior executive team and is an active participant in national forums on the subject of energy policy.
 She testified before the U.S. Senate, state commissions and served as a contributing member of the MIT Energy Initiative "Future of the Electric Grid"; and the bipartisan committee initiative on "Delivering Electric System Reliability and Clean Technology."
 Prior to joining the company in 2006, she worked for Northeast Utilities in Berlin, Conn., Ransmeier and Spellman in Concord, N.H., and Strategic Energy LLC in Pittsburgh, Pa.

-Barton earned a bachelor’s in electrical engineering from Worcester Polytechnic Institute in Worcester, Mass., and a juris doctorate degree from Suffolk University Law School in Boston, Mass.
+Barton earned a bachelor’s degree in electrical engineering from Worcester Polytechnic Institute in Worcester, Mass., and a juris doctorate degree from Suffolk University Law School in Boston, Mass.
 She completed the Harvard Mediation Program for the Instruction of Lawyers, the Executive Program-Darden School of Business at the University of Virginia and the Nuclear Reactor Technology Program at MIT.
 A former International Women's Foundation Fellow and member of G100 Next Generation Leadership, Barton is a current member of C200.

 Barton is a member of the New Hampshire and Massachusetts state bar associations and registered to practice before the U.S. Patent & Trademark office.
-She also serves as a member of the boards of directors for ReliabilityFirst (chairman), the Columbus Symphony Orchestra (board chairman), and the Wexner Center for the Arts.
+She serves as chair of the boards of directors for ReliabilityFirst and the Columbus Symphony Orchestra, and is a board member of the Wexner Center for the Arts.
 At AEP, she serves as an executive sponsor of the Pride Partnership Employee Resource Group.